wittend/rm3100-runMag/README.md

 # rm3100-runMag

-For now just clone this project into your home directory on the Raspberry Pi or similar bus using:
+For now just clone this project into your home directory on the Raspberry Pi or board with similar bus using:

     git clone https://github.com/wittend/rm3100-runMag.

 Then do:

     $ cd rm3100-runMag

     Kluge Alert:
     check line 64 in I2C to be sure that the constant (from device_defs.h) for your single board computer is used. e.g.:     char i2cFname[] = ODROIDN2_I2C_BUS;
     This will be fixed!

     $ make

 and if all goes well type: